kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Discussion Prompt

 Where in your work could MCP help?
-Think of a place where an AI assistant should use context — but only safely.
+Think of a place where an AI assistant should use context — but only safely
 List one risky example and how MCP would fix it

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.